damnation-eu/website-beta/rules.md

       Hacked clients, using cheats, taking advantage of glitches will land you in trouble.
 </p>

 - **Rule 4** - No exploits, duping, cheating, stealing, griefing, hacking, modded clients etc. We do allow some Client mods.
-Find out more.
+Find out more by scrolling below.

 <p style="border: 1px solid black; text-align:center;background-color:#77df88; padding: 10px;margin: 0px 50px 20px 50px;">
       We have particular build requirements which you should pay close attention to.